 Your heater is equipped to operate on either Propane or Natural gas.
 The heater is shipped from the factory ready for connecting to Propane.
-The heater can easily be changed to Natural gas by having your qualified installer follow the instructions on page 12~13 and the markings on the heater.
+The heater can easily be changed to Natural gas by having your qualified installer follow the instructions on page 12 & 13 and the markings on the heater.

-State of Massachusetts: The installation must be made by a licensed plumber or gas fitter in the Commonwealth of Massachusetts.
-Sellers of unvented propane or natural gas-fired supplemental room heaters shall provide to each purchaser a copy of 527 CMR 30 upon sale of the unit.
+State of Massachusetts: The installation must be made by a licensed plumber or gas fitter in the heaters shall provide to each purchaser a copy of 527 CMR 30 upon sale of the unit.